NEDE-Cosmo/TriggerCLASS/README.md

 https://github.com/lesgourg/class_public/wiki/Installation

+For a successfull compilation adapt the compiler information in "Makefile" and "./python/setup.py".
 After compiling it, check that TriggerCLASS has been properly set up by running first

     ./class input/explanatory.ini